 - Do I get any funding for participating on a Multistate Research Committee?

-A Multistate Research Project involves cooperative, jointly planned research employing multidisciplinary approaches to solve problems of concern to multiple states or across a region.
-Multistate Projects are officially approved by a regional association of agricultural experiment station directors and by USDA.
-Multistate Projects also include National Projects involving multiple regions such as NRSP-1, NRSP-8, etc.
+A Multistate Research Project involves cooperative, jointly planned research employing multidisciplinary approaches to solve problems of concern to multiple states or across a region, through participation on a committee.
+Multistate Projects are are research plans made by committees of researchers from various Land Grant Universities, which are officially approved by a regional association of agricultural experiment station directors and by USDA.
+Multistate Projects/Committees also include National Research Projects/Committees involving multiple regions such as NRSP-1, NRSP-8, etc.

-3. What is the process to establish a Multistate Research Project?
+3. What is the process to establish a Multistate Research Project/Committee?